Sending parcels to and from Northern Ireland

 Northern Ireland businesses receiving excise goods from a business in Great Britain valued over £135

-If you’re a business based in Northern Ireland receiving excise goods valued over £135 from a business in Great Britain, you’ll have to submit a declaration in line with the arrangements for other goods set out above.
+If you’re a business based in Northern Ireland receiving excise goods valued over £135 from a business in Great Britain, you’ll have to submit a declaration in line with the arrangements for other goods.

 Businesses in Great Britain sending prohibited and restricted goods to Northern Ireland residents and businesses

 Your carrier will be able to tell you if they carry the type of goods you want to send.
-They may ask you to provide additional information or to take additional steps that you need to take so that a declaration can be made.
-It is your responsibility to comply with any licensing or reporting requirements for the goods that you’re moving.
+They may ask you to provide additional information, or take additional steps, so a declaration can be made.
+It’s your responsibility to comply with any licensing or reporting requirements for the goods you’re moving.

 Goods with restrictions in place

-The following list of prohibited and restricted goods include additional steps which are needed for sending parcels from Great Britain to Northern Ireland consumers.
+The following list of prohibited and restricted goods include extra steps which are needed for sending parcels from Great Britain to Northern Ireland consumers.

 Restricted goods require a customs declaration and specific steps before being moved.
 Prohibited goods cannot be moved.
-Find links below to relevant guidance on moving these items, along with more detail on specific cases relevant to parcel movements.
+The following sections include relevant guidance on moving these items, along with more detail on specific cases relevant to parcel movements.

 Agri-foods, live animals, plants and seeds